unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ### Path of the Berserker

 For some brutes, rage is a means to an end— that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
-As you enter the berserker’s rage, you thrill in the chaos of battle, heedless of your own health or well-being.
+As you enter the berserker's rage, you thrill in the chaos of battle, heedless of your own health or well-being.

 #### Frenzy